trentfisher/veganmilitia-hugo/content/post/2019-10-12-tsr-meets-internet.md

 Rob Repp, Manager, Digital Projects Group, TSR, Inc.
 ```

-At this point in my life I was not really prepared to deal with this:  I had just taken a new job, I was a junior engineer frantically trying to learn new software and how to keep builds and everything else going.
+At this point in my life I was not prepared to deal with this:  I had just taken a new job, I was a junior engineer frantically trying to learn new software and how to keep builds, and everything else, going.
 I was also teaching a system administration class at the University, and I was in the process of buying a house and preparing to move.
 So this was really the last thing I needed on my plate.

 I was pretty angry about all of this, as I had nothing on my ftp site
 which infringed any copyrights.
 I read most everything that
-went onte the site, and I never would have permitted anything which
+went onto the site, and I never would have permitted anything which
 outright copied TSR materials.
 Apparently, someone in TSR leadership
 must have felt than **any** fan-generated work represented competition
 that had to be stamped out.
 Since it was quite unlikely that any of
-these fans were capable of challenging them in court, it was an easy
+these fans were capable of challenging TSR in court, it was an easy
-win.
+win for them.

 As a result of all that, I don't think I took any action.
 But TSR had
 been mailing other admins all over the University, and they shut down the
 site in September.
 They let me go in and pick out the non-D&D
 material and set up a new site.
 Over the next few weeks I butchered out 70 megs of stuff and brought the revised site back
 ([here's a message I posted about this](https://groups.google.com/d/msg/rec.games.frp.dnd/jEhpyawl1V0/LO5fnlRIzWcJ)).
-I sent mail to the TSR lawyer
+I sent mail to the TSR representative
 asking them to review in case I missed anything, but I never heard
 anything either way.